clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 The Cloud isn't a be-all end-all type of thing that can solve all of your game-dev problems.

-- What other things can I put more effort for us to increase our following?
+- What other things can I put more effort for us to improve the gaming experience?
 - Maybe more work in GFX?
 - Maybe more work in SFX/Music?
 - Maybe more work in overall [gameplay](https://en.wikipedia.org/wiki/Gameplay), [game mechanics](https://en.wikipedia.org/wiki/Game_mechanics) & [game design](https://en.wikipedia.org/wiki/Game_design)?